C S 462

 Learning Outcome

 Students can implement programming projects that display knowledge of a variety of distributed system architectural styles.
 Some of these assignments represent significant programming projects with wide leeway in design and implementation choices.
 Students will analyze problems, determine solutions within an assigned architectural style, and successfully implement those solutions.
 Students will design and implement projects both individually and as part of a team.
-Students will use cloud-based systems to run and implement assignments Students will manage a cloud-based Web server and properly configure it.
+Students will use cloud-based systems to run and implement assignments Students will manage a cloud-based Web server and properly configure it. this fulfills the Intellectually Enlarging aim by requiring students to master the technical "depth" and rigorous logic necessary for scalable system design.

 Title